-Chinese Valentine's Day (Magpie Festival) is a traditional festival to express peoples' love for each other.
-In China, there are many touching love stories that have been passed down for thousands of years; let's trace the most famous ones among them.
+Chinese Valentine's Day is a traditional festival to express peoples' love for each other.
+In China, there are many touching love stories that have been passed down for thousands of years, and tourist attractions to see associated with them.

 Located in Qianshan County of south-west Anhui Province, Tianzhu Mountain gets its name from its highest peak.
 On Tianzhu Mountain, traces of the Seven Fairies can be seen everywhere.
 It is said that Tianchi Peak (天池峰) was where they first descended.
 Also, there is Duxian Bridge (渡仙桥) and Tianchi (天池) which is for the Heavenly Queen Mother to bathe in.

 The overall highlight is Magpie Bridge.
 On reaching Datianmen (大天门), Magpie Bridge is seen right before your eyes.
 It is like an upright overpass crossing over the cliff and visitors can circle down along the stone steps under the bridge.
-It is where the Cowherd and the Weaving Maid(It said she was The Jade Emperor's 7th daughter who was good at weaving according to ancient Chinese myths and legends) meet during the Magpie Festival (Chinese Valentine's Day).
+It represents the bridge of magpies the cowherd and the weaving maid meet on during the Magpie Festival (Double Seventh, Qixi, or Chinese Valentine's Day).

 With several thousand years of history, the Great Wall is a wonder that was made by ancient Chinese laborers.
 Through the wash of time, the magnificent wall is still standing on the mountains.
 A legend of a woman seeking her husband and wailing on the Great Wall has also been passed down through history.